 Gathering near Vienna for a "Patriotic Spring," Europe's populist and far-right leaders have urged Britons to leave the EU.
 Attendees also blasted migration, calling for a restoration of national sovereignty.

-Leaders of Europe's biggest populist and far-right parties gathered Friday near Vienna, rallying against migration and the European Union while urging Britons tovote to leave
+Leaders of Europe's biggest populist and far-right parties gathered Friday near Vienna, rallying against migration and the European Union while urging Britons to vote to leave the 28-nation bloc.

 The gathering in Vösendorf saw a convergence of anti-immigration, euro-skeptic parties that have disrupted the European political establishment in the past year as the continent continues to grapple with a historic refugee crisis and economic weakness.